 Holy Cow!
 I thought.

-We found Mike’s apartment and he and his roomie welcomed us in with open arms.
+We found Mark’s apartment and he and his roomie welcomed us in with open arms.
 There was lots of smiling and some cute flirting going on.
-Eva was an expert joker and loved to wittingly poke fun at Mike.
-Mike would get all shy, blush, wave his hand and say,
+Eva was an expert joker and loved to wittingly poke fun.
+Mark would get all shy, blush, wave his hand and say,

-Mike opened the fridge to offer us a refreshment.
+He opened the fridge to offer us a refreshment.
 Eva politely declined but, I couldn’t help but notice that all of their food, even the peanut butter was in there.
 Yuck!
 Cold peanut butter, I thought.
-We were big peanut butter eaters in the Player household.
+We were big peanut butter eaters in our household.
 Mom would buy peanut butter by the gallon bucket and it would be gone in a week.
 We would usually find a butter knife in the emptying bucket.
 One of us had just left it in there.

 We NEVER put peanut butter in the fridge!